 Your consumers want to know why they should care about your product or service so much, and coming up with a story to provide that answer humanizes your brand.

 For starters, there are a variety of ways to tell stories, including verbal, written, and visual media.
 From billboards to social media, you can tell stories across every marketing channel.
-The beauty of story telling marketing is that it helps marketers cut through marketplace noise, which is mainly filled with distracting advertising.
+The beauty of storytelling marketing is that it helps marketers cut through marketplace noise, which is mainly filled with distracting advertising.

 Secondly, storytelling helps marketers develop deeper connections with their audience.
 Nothing can unite and inspire people quite like a good story.
-For example, let’s think about they Purina commercial for a minute, which communicates the love and fondness we have for our furry friends through a recognizable story.
+For example, let’s think about the Purina commercial for a minute, which communicates the love and fondness we have for our furry friends through a recognizable story.
 Whether the story is about a man and his two dogs on a road trip or a woman and her cat playing in the garden doesn’t make a difference.

 The idea is that Purina is able to communicate the message of the brand through a story, therefore elevating the meaning of the brand and showing customers how their products can fit into their lives.

 Lastly, stories bring us together.
-In many ways, stories are universal language.
+In many ways, stories are a universal language.
 Every person processes emotions, whether hope, elation, anger, or despair.
 Sharing a great story can provide people with a sense of community, no matter how vastly different they are.

 One of the best examples of this is TOMS.
 The shoe brand shares stories of its customers and the folks they help out using money from customer purchases, creating a community and a movement with people across the world.